lil-Ribhav-Bhatt1012/articleSummarizer/README.md

 # Article Summarizer
 Article Summarizer is a web application built with React JS and GPT API that allows users to summarize long articles into short summaries.
-This application uses natural language processing to analyze the content of the article and generate a summary that captures the most important points.
+This application uses natural language processing to analyze the content of the article and generate a summary that captures the most important points. <br>
-#Features
+# Features
 •	Summarize long articles into short summaries
 •	Select the length of the summary (short, medium, or long)
 •	Copy the summary to the clipboard